joakimk/devbox-tools/README.md

 And all you need on the host machine is [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

+### Background

+This tool was created because I've successfully used similar scripts in the past to automate Vagrant VM's, but as the number of VM's grew it became a bit unpractical to manage them all.
+Having a single VM for many of the projects (and smaller libraries) has turned out to work really well.

 ### Setting up your devbox repo

 Set up your devbox repo.